 Figure 6: Estimates of log10 chl-a change per year (+/- 95% confidence interval) from applying the meta-analysis across the seasonal averages for each station.
 Stations are arranged top to bottom from north to south.
 Plots in (a) show estimates for seasonal averages from January to June and plots in (b) show estimates for seasonal averages from July to December.
 Results are from a ten-year, centered moving window where each point shows a linear trend estimate from five years prior to five years after each year.
 Estimates prior to 1996 and after 2014 are not available because of an incomplete ten year record for estimating the trend.
 Significant estimates are shown in red.

-Figure 7: Trend estimate comparisons (arithmetic scale) for three models applied to seasonal averages of chl-a in different annual periods at station 36.
+Figure 7: Trend estimate comparisons (arithmetic scale) for three models applied to seasonal averages of chl-a in different annual periods at stations (a) 30 and (b) 34.
 The first row shows OLS (ordinary least squares) regression applied to seasonal averages of chl-a from the raw data, the second row shows OLS regression applied to seasonal averages of chl-a from the GAM (without error propagation), and the third row shows meta-analysis regression applied to the seasonal averages of chl-a from the GAM.
 Regressions in each plot are fit through the seasonal estimates indicated in the plot titles for a specified year range.
-These examples on selected periods of time show that slope estimates can be similar, but the confidence intervals vary.

 Figure 8: Trend estimate comparisons for three models applied to seasonal averages of chl-a in different annual periods at each station.
 The “OLS raw” trend model is based on an ordinary least squares (OLS) regression fit to the seasonal averages of chl-a from the raw data, the “OLS GAM” trend model is based on an OLS regression fit to the seasonal averages of chl-a from the GAM model (without error propagation), and the “Meta-analysis GAM” trend model is based on a meta-analysis regression fit to the seasonal averages of chl-a from the GAM model.
 Values for each model are the log10-slope estimates (+/- 95% confidence interval) as annual change per year within each season, with line style denoting trend significance.